 You will be seen by Dr. Haddock approximately 10 to 14 days after discharge from the hospital.
-You should also be seen at 6 weeks and 3 months.
-If these appointments are not schedule already please call to schedule these appointments.
+In some situations, phase 2 surgery will be discussed at this visit.
+In other situations, we will wait for swelling to subside before discussing phase 2.